ml4/example-sentinel-vault/README.md

 ```

 We will then limit this path with an endpoint-governing policy.
 Next you need to base64 encode the policy file for ingress into vault.
-Do this with:
+Do this for both policies in this repo with:

 ```bash
 pushd example